w3c/wai-tutorials/source/carousels/structure.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

-**Note:** As the background images can be distracting, a (semi-transparent) background color for the overlaying text ca help to improve the contrast.
+**Note:** As the background images can be distracting, a (semi-transparent) background color for the overlaying text helps to improve the contrast.

 {::nomarkdown}
 <%= notes_end %>